thadclay/catapult/README.md

 I use ES6 modules in my nodejs code.
 It makes context switching between frontend code and server side code easier for me.

 ## Dependencies
-axios for http requests
+axios - for http requests
-jest for running tests
+jest - for running tests
+@babel/plugin-transform-modules-commonjs - used so jest can run es6 modules

 ## How To Run
 You have to set an environment variable with the auth token like below.